Dan Burn: Newcastle agree fee with Brighton for defender ahead of Deadline Day

 Trending

-Newcastle are extremely close to completing a £40m move for Bruno Guimaraes.

-Guimaraes completed a medical in his homeland of Brazil after Newcastle agreed a package of £33.3m plus £6.5m in add-ons with French club Lyon to sign the midfielder.
+Guimaraes, 24, completed a medical in Brazil on Friday ahead of signing a contract until 2026.

+Newcastle agreed a package of £33.3m plus around £6.5m in add-ons with French club Lyon to make the midfielder their third signing this January, following the arrivals of Kieran Trippier and Chris Wood.

+The Magpies are spreading the payments over the next four years.
+They will pay Lyon around £3.25m if they stay up this season, with another £3.25m due if they stay up again next season.

+There is no relegation release clause in the deal Newcastle have agreed with the player.

-Newcastle head of recruitment Steve Nickson is in Brazil to seal the signing of Guimaraes.
+Newcastle head of recruitment Steve Nickson had travelled to Brazil to seal the signing of Guimaraes.

 The midfielder will play for Brazil on Wednesday and will not be able to travel to the UK to meet his new team-mates and head coach Eddie Howe until Thursday at the earliest.

-Sky Sports News reported an agreement had been reached with Lyon on Wednesday, before Lyon denied this in a statement shortly afterwards.

-In fact, there was an agreement on the initial £33.3m fee, but Lyon still wanted to negotiate on potential add-ons, which have now also been agreed.

-Arsenal were among a number of clubs interested in signing Guimaraes, who has also been watched closely by Manchester United and PSG, but the Magpies are now on the verge of clinching the 24-year-old's signature.
+Arsenal were among a number of clubs interested in signing Guimaraes, who has also been watched closely by Manchester United and PSG.

-Guimaraes has made 25 appearances in all competitions for Lyon this season, registering six assists.
-He has three caps for the Brazil national team.

 Follow Deadline Day with Sky Sports